Al-un/al-un.fr/blog/content/articles/wip/vue-styling.md

 - When styling child components, `::v-deep` is required, even if it is a CSS class added when invoking the child component (e.g.: `<child-component class="another-class-name">`)
 - In Vue 2, there is some issues when involving both functional and stateful components (see [vue-loader#1136](https://github.com/vuejs/vue-loader/issues/1136))

+That being said, it proved useful for large applications, especially when multiple projects are being implemented in parallel.
+When developers deployed changes in a shared testing environment, it avoided side-effect.

 [CSS modules](https://vue-loader.vuejs.org/guide/css-modules.html#css-modules) can also be used but I find the `:class="$style.myClassName"` quite cumbersome.
 Also, I personally prefer kebab casing for my CSS class names.

 ### Don't be cheap on variables